usnistgov/trec-browser/browser/src/docs/trec19/entity/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `22920c2a4b63b4b06965fa54384caf74`
-- :material-text: **Run description:** For Location, Person and Organization, named entities are found by means of Sanford NER.
-For Products we take the longest strings which have only words starting with a uppercase letter.
-If there is a number after the string we add it to the string.
-To get the "canonical form" of a person we submit to the Yahoo! web search engine the form what we have.
-We count the occurences of all named entities found in the ten first snippets and select the most frequent.
-In this final run, we try to use all the measures we have (divergence, "compacit", passages score, idf, ...) to determine the rank of a named entity.
+- :material-text: **Run description:** In this final run, we try to use all the measures we have (divergence, "compacit", passages score, idf, ...) to determine the rank of a named entity.
 For this we determine a class "Yes" which that means the named entity is correct, answering to the request and a class "No".
 For train, we build a corpora from the lists questions from TREC QA 2007 and 2006.
 Lastly we rank candidates answers according to their belonging to the "Yes" class.

 ---
 #### LiraSealClwb